lukso-network/lsp-smart-contracts/README.md

 # make sure to download the ERC725 submodule
 $ git submodule update --init --recursive

-# install dependencies
 $ npm install
-# and also for the submododule
 $ cd ./submodules/ERC725/implementations && npm install
 ```